golly-splorts/golly-pelican/pelican/content/about.md

 Here is [an excellent video summarizing John Conway's career](https://www.youtube.com/watch?v=WsecAiJDI8s) from [Numberphile](https://www.youtube.com/channel/UCoxcjq-8xIDTYp3uz647V5A).

 ## What is golly?
+How is golly different from the Game of Life?

-Golly is a competitive, two-player version of the Game of Life where cells have multiple colors, one for each team.
-The rules of the Game of Life are adapted for multiple colors.
+Golly is a modified version of the Game of Life in which live cells have colors, and cells that become alive take on the color of the majority of their parents.

+More of the rules specific to Golly can be found on the [Rules](rules.md) page.

 Teams achieve a win by being the tam with the most live cells on the grid when the simulation reaches a steady state (also see [Rules](rules.md)).